StephanStu/Refactoring-a-Three-Tier-Application-into-Microservices/README.md

 # UdaConnect-Refactored-into-Microservices
 UdaConnect is Project #2 of Udacity's Cloud Native Application Architecture Nanodegree.
-This is my solution to this project.
+This is my solution for this project.

-## Technologies
+## Dependencies
 These technologies are used in this project:
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - API webserver
 * [SQLAlchemy](https://www.sqlalchemy.org/) - Database ORM